The benefits of taking medicinal mushroom supplements for all body systems are huge!

 According to the National Cancer Institute, the definition of a medicinal mushroom supplement is: “Medicinal mushrooms are mushrooms that are used as medicine.”

-They’re used in Traditional Chinese Medicine, to promote health and wellbeing.
-They have been used for their nutritional properties, too!
-As a functional food, the benefits of mushrooms offers more than nutrition, there are key health benefits.
+They’re used in Traditional Chinese Medicine to promote health and well-being.
+They have also been used for their nutritional properties.
+As a functional food, the benefits of mushrooms offer more than nutrition; they also have key health benefits.
 Keep reading to learn the nutritional value of culinary mushrooms.

 Did your Balancing Remedies show a medicinal mushroom supplement or tincture?
-Read How to Take Your CBH Homeopathic Remedies and Herbal Remedies to make sure your taking them correctly.
+Read How to Take Your CBH Homeopathic Remedies and Herbal Remedies to make sure you’re taking them correctly.

 Different types of medicinal mushrooms.